 What I love about helping people do that is watching the transformation that follows.

-You will have so much more energy to make a real contribution in the world when you no longer bother about how people see you.
-It will give you a freedom to truly follow your dreams.
+You will have so much more energy to make a real contribution to the world when you no longer bother about how people see you.
+It will give you the freedom to truly follow your dreams.
 You really will make a difference in the world.